 Fran has been a qualified social worker for 20 years and has worked both in the statutory sector as well as the voluntary sector.
 She managed and led two Sure Start Children’s Centres which she thoroughly enjoyed.
 She is currently a statutory social worker again and is triaging information regarding children and families within a local authority.
 Fran is also a qualified lifelong learning tutor and practice assessor and practice educator.

 Beverley is a Senior Lecturer in social work at Liverpool John Moores University, UK.
 She has practiced as a social worker with children and families and has published widely in the areas of anti-oppressive practice, values and ethics.
-Beverley is co-editor of the practice section of the international peer-reviewed academic journal ‘Ethics and Social Welfare‘.
+Beverley is a member of the Editorial Board of the international peer-reviewed academic journal ‘Ethics and Social Welfare’.

 Dave has been a trustee of SWET since 2011, having earlier received both a grant and a scholarship for his doctoral research on the relationship between adopted children and their grandparents.
 Dave’s field of practice is children and families, and he is currently working as a Family Court Adviser/ Children’s Guardian for Cafcass.
 He continues to do practice based research, and has just completed a study of the experience of Muslim young people in the care system.

 Dave says: “Being part of SWET helps me to feel part of the wider social work profession.
 Just reading the applications is a masterclass in how many different situations social workers are involved in”.

 Dave is the Applications Secretary, which means he is the one who sends out the cheques for the grants and scholarships.